 Another tip is to use a higher ISO if you choose to shoot at night and at short intervals only.
 This should be your best option as well if you’re shooting moving objects or subjects.

-Experts point out that you can achieve quality images if you’re shooting raw.
-However, you will have to use the high-capacity memory cards for this purpose.
+Experts point out that you can achieve quality images if you’re shooting RAW.
+However, you will have to use high-capacity memory cards for this purpose.

-Once you’re done with your shooting, it’s now time to decide on how you’re going to show your images in a sequence.
+Once you’re done with your shooting, it’s time to decide on how you’re going to show your images in a sequence.
 There are some simple video-editing software available that will help you create a mini movie.
-Otherwise, you can present them in a slideshow by using Powerpoint or Elements.

 About the Author: